 Honoring Lieutenant-General Roméo Dallaire

-On April 30, the Museum will present Lieutenant-General Roméo Dallaire with our highest honor—the Elie Wiesel Award—at our annual National Tribute Dinner, held in conjunction with Holocaust Days of Remembrance events in Washington, DC.
-We will honor General Dallaire for his bravery and moral courage in standing up to his superiors, for saving countless lives, and for trying to protect thousands more.
-Previous winners of the award include Elie Wiesel and Burma’s Aung San Suu Kyi.
+On April 30, 2014, the Museum presented Lieutenant-General Roméo Dallaire, former commander of UN peacekeeping forces in Rwanda, with the Elie Wiesel Award at our annual National Tribute Dinner.
+General Dallaire was honored for his bravery and moral courage in standing up to his superiors, for saving countless lives, and for trying to protect thousands more.
+Previous winners of the award include Holocaust survivor and Nobel laureate Elie Wiesel and Burma’s Aung San Suu Kyi.